-(1) Future Development Costs shown are associated with booked reserves in the BGEC Report and do not necessarily represent the Corporation's full exploration and development budget.
+- (1) Future Development Costs shown are associated with booked reserves in the BGEC Report and do not necessarily represent the Corporation's full exploration and development budget. - (2) The numbers in this table may not add exactly due to rounding.